amonchakai/Gh10/README.md

 # Gh10
 Github client for BlackBerry© 10.
-This work is currently meant to be used a library enabling developers to get feedback from their users about their applications.
+This work is currently meant to be used as a library enabling developers to get feedback from their users about their applications.

 Gh10, Copyright (C) 2015, Amonchakai